Skip to Content

 • Baby carrots

 The following fast-growing vegetables can be grown in the spring.
+Most will do better after the last frost date in the ground, but can withstand a bit of fluctuation, and even prefer the chillier nights.
 See the full list above for details on each type of fast-growing vegetable.

 1. Green onions